What is Literacy For Life?

 In 2006, Literacy for Life was awarded the Premier's Board of Education Award for Innovation and Excellence in Education.
 In 2010, Kim Newlove, Superintendent of Education who leads work in Literacy for Life, was awarded the Council of the Federation's Literacy Leader Award.
 These are just two indications that Saskatoon Public Schools is being recognized for its efforts to create powerful learners!

 In the strategic implementation of any plan, it is critical to have baseline information, as well as an ongoing monitoring process that relies on data.
 We are monitoring progress towards identified outcomes and indicators of success.
 Data collected focuses on the measurement indicators, with an emphasis on student achievement and teachers' instructional practices in literacy.
-For more information on the data we've collected so far, check our progress reports above.
+For more information on the data we've collected so far, read our progress report

 With the support of a variety of external consultants, we are developing our leadership capacity so that our students can sustain high levels of achievement in literacy.
 This leadership development includes the following: